rapidez/checkout-theme/README.md

 Easily configurable in less than 5 minutes
 - Colors - Change a total of 8 variables for personal customization
 - Logo - Simply add your own logo by extending 1 template
+- Checkout Header/Footer - Populate these files with relevant usps and links; currently, they use placeholder content and should be replaced with actual brand information
 - Visuals - Change the look of various types of cards, customer center tiles, etc, by extending well-defined templates

 Fast checkout experience